jonathan-portillo/jonathan-portillo/README.md

 - :blue_book: In Progress: Computer Science/Python
 - :date: Upcoming: More Computer Science
 - :construction: Currently Working On: My Porfolio
 - :e-mail: Feel free to email me at jonathan.portillo93@live.com.
 You can also find me on my [LinkedIn](https://www.linkedin.com/in/jonathanportillo93/) account.
-Also take a look at my [website](https://jonyprt.com) (currently still being worked on so there isn't much just yet)